BetonQuest/BetonQuest/docs/Documentation/Features/Quest-Cancelers.md

           Sorry, your browser doesn't support embedded videos.
 </video>

-You can easily let players cancel their quests using the cancel option in the quest backpack.
+You can easily let players cancel their quests using the cancel option in the quest backpack (or `/cancelquest`).
 Cancelers also provide an easy way to clean up all the data that was created during the quest.
 They can also be triggered by events.

 ## Setup